dmbarbour/glas/docs/GlasDesign.md

 To support this, we can express tests as arity 0--Any Glas programs with access to 'fork' effect for non-deterministic choice input.

-* **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' single edge bitstring.
+* **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' single-edge bitstring.
 * **log:Message** - Response is unit.
 Write an arbitrary message to support debugging of tests.

 Non-deterministic choice doesn't mean random choice.
 A good test system should support incremental computing with backtracking on fork choices, and apply heuristics, memory, and program analysis to focus attention on forks that are more likely to discover a failed test.